-Sadly, instead of refreshing their interview strategy, most companies try to improve this awful false negatives ratio by asking engineers to “prepare” to these questions by reading books like “Cracking the Coding Interview” and practice on solving problems (in most cases) completely unrelated to their daily work.
+Instead of refreshing their interview strategy, most companies try to improve this awful false negatives ratio by asking/expecting engineers to “prepare” to these questions by reading books like “Cracking the Coding Interview” and practice weeks or months on solving problems (in most cases) completely unrelated to their daily work.

-To be honest, ever since I joined (and spoilt by) Microsoft, I’ve based most of my interviews on these questions.
+To be honest, ever since I joined Microsoft, I’ve based most of my interviews on these questions.
 I also wrote down all the questions (and answers) that I have asked and being asked, it’s all right here: Get Ready for Software Interview.

 As an interviewer, algorithms questions are the easiest to ask.
 You don’t have to sweat nor think too much.
 You know the questions and answers by heart, and you are always surprised to see engineers struggle when they try to solve them with their back against the whiteboard (except for the ones that solved a similar question in their recent past).

 What I have learned is that cutting off developers based on their ability to quickly solve algorithms questions on the whiteboard results in a significant false negative ratio.
 You end up ignoring the best of talent, the x100 multipliers, the ones that you are so desperately looking to find.